BFavier/aws-tools/stacks/network/README.md

 # 1) Domain stack

-This stack creates the route53 hosted zone and the SSL certificates
+This stack creates the route53 hosted zone and the SSL certificates (for a public hosted zone).

-⚠️ Manual actions are required.
-Verify the value of the "name servers": In AWS console > "Route 53" service > "Domain" > "Registered domains" > select your domain name > "Actions" > "Edit name servers".
-You should put in the same values as in your "Route 53" > "Hosted zones" > select your domain name > the "Route traffic to" values for the DNS record of type NS.
+⚠️ Creating an hosted zones even if it is deleted right after costs a fixed sum of money (0.5 US$ at the time of writing) at the end of the month.
+Deploying and deleting this stack several times counts toward this.
+You should create this stack only once and use it's outputs in other stacks later.

+⚠️ For public hosted zone, stack creation can take a very long time.
+In one case I had to wait 11 hours for my certificate to get validated.

-You can check the progress of your DNS records propagation with [whatsmydns](https://www.whatsmydns.net/) or with the nslookup command line tool.
+You can check the progress of your DNS records propagation with [whatsmydns](https://www.whatsmydns.net/), [dnschecker](https://dnschecker.org), or with the nslookup command line tool.
+The process of deploying this stack can be very slow for a public hosted zone.

 # 2) Network stack